cristian-robu/cristian-robu/README.md

 Data Scientist | Data Engineer | AI Engineer

 PhD candidate in Statistics & Operations Research at the University of Lisbon (FCUL).
 MSc in Applied Mathematics for Industry from ISEL, with an Erasmus year at INSA Toulouse.
-Currently working on data automation, pipeline engineering, and operational analytics at Informa Markets in Switzerland.
+Currently working on data automation, pipeline engineering, and operational analytics at Informa Markets, based in Switzerland.

 ---